 |---|---|---|

-| Intempt | One platform combining customer data, AI insights, personalization, automation, and analytics | Mid-market teams looking to replace multiple disconnected tools |
+| Intempt | One platform combining customer data, AI insights, personalization, automation, and analytics | Mid-market teams replacing multiple disconnected tools |

-| Braze | Complex customer journeys and enterprise-grade engagement | Large enterprises with dedicated CRM and engineering teams |
+| Braze | Complex customer journeys and enterprise-grade engagement at scale | Large enterprises with dedicated CRM and engineering teams |

-| CleverTap | Mobile-focused engagement and retention workflows | Apps, fintech, gaming, and mobile-first businesses |
+| CleverTap | Mobile-focused engagement and app retention workflows | Apps, fintech, gaming, and mobile-first businesses |

-| Klaviyo | Ecommerce email and SMS marketing | Shopify and DTC brands |
+| Klaviyo | Ecommerce email and SMS with native purchase data | Shopify and DTC brands |

-| MoEngage | Customer insights and automated engagement campaigns | Growing brands focused on retention and personalization |
+| MoEngage | Customer insights and automated cross-channel campaigns | Growing brands focused on retention and personalization |

 | Insider | Website personalization and AI-driven recommendations | Ecommerce, retail, and travel companies |